chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 TOKEN=$(cat ~/Library/Caches/chainguard/https:--console-api.enforce.dev/oidc-token)
 ```

-Note: if at any point in this tutorial you receive an error like the following, your token has expired.
-Login and set your `$TOKEN` shell variable again:
+Note that if at any point in this tutorial you receive an error like the following, your token has expired.
+Log in and set your `$TOKEN` shell variable again:

 ```
 {"code":16, "message":"failed to verify token", "details":[]}